studentkra/OpenWebRX-Doppler/README.md

 If TLE of satellite will no be fined, you will see alert message.

+For users:

-If you are not admin of OpenWebRX, just paste the content jf two files in browser console (F12 button) and press enter.
+Just paste the content of two files in browser console (F12 button) and press enter.